lambda-science/lambda-science.github.io/docs/blog/posts/embedding-benchmark.md

 - Finally, multi-layer perceptron seems to outperform random forest in all comparison.
 But with unseen reports, random forest seems to be more reliable, I suspect there is a strong overfit with MLPC models.

-In conclusion, I can say that from a performance point a view: the best decision for text classification is still using OpenAI embedding but also to translate your texts into English first.
+In conclusion, I can say that from a performance point-of-view: the best decision for text classification is still using OpenAI embedding but also to translate your texts into English first.
 However open-source models are still capable and will hopefully improve in the near future for self-hosted, private solutions solving data-privacy issues.

 **For more information about biomedical data research and LLMs you can follow me on twitter: [@corentinm_py](https://twitter.com/corentinm_py)**